 - White Paper: TRITON: The First ICS Cyberattack on Safety Instrument Systems

 - Blog: Black Hat: Understanding TRITON, The First SIS Cyber Attack

 About Nozomi Networks

 Nozomi Networks is the leader of industrial cyber security, delivering the best solution for real-time visibility to manage cyber risk and improve resilience for industrial operations.
 With one solution, customers gain advanced cyber security, improved operational reliability and easy IT/OT integration.
 Innovating the use of artificial intelligence, the company helps the largest industrial facilities around the world See and Secure™ their critical industrial control networks.
-Today Nozomi Networks supports over a quarter of a million devices in sectors such as critical infrastructure, energy, manufacturing, mining, transportation and utilities, making it possible to tackle escalating cyber risks to operational networks (OT). www.nozominetworks.com
+Today Nozomi Networks supports over a quarter of a million devices in sectors such as critical infrastructure, energy, manufacturing, mining, transportation and utilities, making it possible to tackle escalating cyber risks to operational networks (OT). prod-b-0430874.web.nozominetworks.com